jelix/saml-module/tests/README.md

 ./app-ctl reset
 ```

+During the startup, there can be errors from the nginx-proxy, containers, like
+`error: open /etc/nginx/certs: no such file or directory` or like
+`worker process 35 exited with code 0`.
+Ignore them.

 You can then open in your browser:

 - `http://appsaml.local` to test the jelix application in which the SAML module is activated